sower-j/modding-guides/mo2-rootbuilder.md

 # Using MO2 to Manage Script Extenders, ENBs, and More

-Mod Organizer 2 cannot install mods that use the base game folders natively (where the `Fallout4.exe`, or `Skyrim.exe` are located).
+Mod Organizer 2 cannot install mods that use the base game folders natively (where the `Fallout4.exe`, or `Skyrim.exe` are located for example).
 Luckily Kezyma has made a plugin called [Root Builder](https://www.nexusmods.com/skyrimspecialedition/mods/31720) that will enable MO2 to manage these applications.

-Based on your settings, Root Builder will temporarily copy, or link mods that need to be in the Fallout 4 folder.
-This makes it so that your Fallout 4 folder remains untouched and you have everything managed from one location, MO2.
+Based on your settings, Root Builder will temporarily copy, or link mods that need to be in the base game folder.
+This makes it so that your game folder remains untouched and you have everything managed from one location, MO2.

 If you would like to jump straight to a specific section here are some jump points: